 FACILITIES & RESOURCES

 All students have access to the following to help them excel on this course:

 - Textbooks and revision guides

-- Work booklets specifically written for QEGS students that are tailored to the course
+- Class resources are specifically written for QEGS students that are tailored to the course

 - Online activities delivered through our Google Classroom virtual learning environment

-In the past we have visited Jaguar-Land Rover, London’s financial district, The Shard, The Bank of England, The London School of Economics, Manchester University and had guest lectures from Financial Advisors and admissions tutors for The London School of Economics.
+In the past we have visited London’s financial district, The Shard, The Bank of England, The London School of Economics, The Houses of Parliament, Manchester University and had guest lectures from Financial Advisors and admissions tutors for The London School of Economics.

-Each year we take part in the Student Investor Challenge where students invest £100k of virtual money onto the London Stock Exchange.
-We also have an Economics Club that discusses economics in everyday life and an Economics film club.
+Most years we take part in the Student Investor Challenge where students invest £100k of virtual money onto the London Stock Exchange.
+We also have an Economics Clinic to support students who require additional help.